rugvedkadu06/Anonymous-Polling-System/README.md

    cd ../frontend
    npm start
    ```
-6. Open the app in your browser at `http://localhost:3000`
+6. Open the app in your browser

 ## Technologies Used